 Fixed Rate (without bonuses) Fixed Rate (with bonuses) Equity Index Credits Equity Index Option Costs

 2001 5.57% 6.09% 1.42% 4.31%

 2000 5.20% 5.99% 3.72% 5.09%

-1999 5.11% 6.51% 5.35% 5.29%
+1999 5.11% 6.51% 5.29% 5.35%

 The above crediting rates on our fixed rate annuities include both multi-year rate guaranteed and annually adjustable rate products.
 Such rates are disclosed with and without the impact of first-year bonuses paid to policyholders.
 Generally such bonuses are deducted from the commissions paid to sales agents on such products and deferred as policy acquisition costs.
 With respect to our equity index annuities, the weighted average option costs represent the expenses we incur to fund the annual index credits on the equity index policies.
-Gains realized on such options are recorded as a part of the change in fair value of derivatives for 2001 and in net investment income for 2000 and 1999.
-The difference in presentation is due to the adoption of SFAS No. 133 on January 1, 2001.
-See Critical Accounting Policies-Derivative Instruments-Equity Index Products and Note 1 of the Notes to Consolidated Financial Statements included in this prospectus.
-Gains realized on such options are offset by an expense in interest credited to annuity policyholder account balances.
+Gains realized on such options are recorded in net investment income, and are also reflected as an expense in interest credited to annuity policyholder account balances.
+Option costs are amortized as a charge against net investment income.